Catherine Spalding: Sisters of Charity of Nazareth

 After the end of the American Revolution in 1783, over 1,000 Catholic families moved to Kentucky from Maryland.
-Bishop Benedict Flaget of Bardstown, Kentucky and Father John Baptist David realized that these families needed schools and teachers for their children.
-Both members of the Sulpician Order, the two clerics wanted to establish a school in Kentucky that was similar to a school established by Elizabeth Seton in Emmitsburg, Maryland.
+Two of the local religious leaders, Benedict Flaget, the Bishop of Bardstown, and John Baptist David realized that these families needed schools and teachers for their children.
+Both members of the Sulpician Society, the two clerics wanted to establish a school in Kentucky that was similar to one established by Elizabeth Bayley Seton in Emmitsburg, Maryland.

-In 1812, Davis sought volunteers to begin a women's religious order in Kentucky to serve Catholic children.
-It was called the Sisters of Charity of Nazareth (SCN).
-In January 1813, the 19-year-old Spalding, accompanied by her uncle, arrived at St. Thomas Seminary farm in Nelson County, Kentucky to join SCN with Teresa Carrico and Elizabeth Wells.
-David gave the women the rule of Vincent de Paul as followed in Emmitsburg.
+In 1812, David sought volunteers to begin a women's religious community in Kentucky to serve the Catholic children of the region.
+It came to be called the Sisters of Charity of Nazareth (SCN).
+In January 1813, the 19-year-old Spalding, accompanied by her uncle, arrived at St. Thomas Seminary farm in Nelson County, Kentucky, to join with Teresa Carrico and Elizabeth Wells in establishing the new religious community.
+David gave the women the Rule of Life of Vincent de Paul as was followed in Emmitsburg.

-SCN at St. Thomas initially performed farm work, domestic work for the priests and seminarians, and visited the sick.
+At St. Thomas, the Sisters initially performed farm work, domestic work for the priests and seminarians, and visited the sick.
 While Carrico had very little education and no apparent aptitude for teaching, her farming, cooking, and housekeeping skills enabled the community to thrive.
-Over time, three more women joined SCN and Spalding was elected as its mother superior.
+Over time, three more women joined them, which allowed for the formal establishment of the community as a religious congregation.
+Spalding was elected as its first Mother Superior.